 From Bertie Bots Every-Flavor Beans and Chocolate Frogs, to Peppermint Toads and chocolate-dipped pretzel wands, you can buy every sweet treat from the Harry Potter series, and more!

 And let’s be real.
 You know we had to buy the Bertie Bots Every-Flavor Beans!
-Mauricio lost the game, with a vomit-flavored bean.
+My friend lost the game, with a vomit-flavored bean.

 You can send real mail from the Owl Post to all of your Potterhead friends, addressed by quill and complete with a Hogsmeade seal!
 Plus, you can buy stationery, stamps, and your very own (stuffed) owl.